Skip to content

 Why worry?
 Because of fear.
 Fear manifests in countless shades of gray — a numbing palette that dims a sunny day or deepens the gloom of an overcast sky.
 When fear takes the form of worry, it becomes especially tragic.

-Worry is rooted in a sense of powerlessness and victimhood that can permeate our very core.
-It will gladly take up residence in our hearts if we allow it.
+Worry is rooted in a sense of powerlessness and victimhood that can seep into our very core.
+It readily takes up residence in our hearts if we allow it.
 By worrying, we place our trust in our distrust of everything.

-In our negative, fear-driven culture, we worry about nearly everything: money, education, sex, health, politics, the environment, the planet, the unknown — whether in the skies above or beneath the surface of the earth.
-We worry about wars, vaccines, chemtrails, waking, sleeping, living, dying, making a difference, our souls, our bodies, the afterlife, even what to do if we win the lottery.
+In our fear-driven culture, we worry about nearly everything: money, education, sex, health, politics, the environment, the planet, the unknown — whether it’s from the skies above or beneath the surface of the Earth.
+We worry about conflicts, “viruses,” chemtrails, waking, sleeping, living, dying, making a difference, our souls, our bodies, the afterlife, even what to do if we win the lottery.

 But what is worry, really?
-We don’t seem to function well with it.
-We survive, yes, but surviving is not the same as thriving.
-Not even close.
+It doesn’t help us function well.
+We survive, yes, but merely surviving is a long way from thriving.

 Worry is a symptom of our belief in the linear, controlled nature of life.
-It offers a false sense of grounding while ultimately paralyzing us.
-It’s about trying to control everything — our feelings, our outcomes, our experiences — all because we fear the pain that could come from losing control.
+It provides a false sense of grounding while ultimately paralyzing us.
+At its core, worry is about trying to control everything — our feelings, our outcomes, our experiences — because we fear the pain that might come from losing control or facing what we’d rather avoid.

 We.
 Fear.
 Pain.
-Yet, we place far too much faith in its potential for misery, trying to control everything to avoid it.
-The tragedy is that the human spirit does not respect control.
+Yet, we place far too much faith in its potential for misery, striving to control everything in an attempt to avoid it.
+The tragedy is this: the human spirit does not respect control.
 Not in the slightest.
+While pain is inevitable, suffering is optional.

-If we don’t control the world around us — through war, trade, or propaganda — others might gain influence, and that is simply unacceptable.
+If we don’t control the world around us — through endless wars, manipulative trade policies, or incessant propaganda — someone else might gain influence, and that is simply unacceptable.

-Control, at best, is a harmful illusion, both internally and externally.
+Control, at best, is a harmful illusion.
 Fortunately, we can learn to mitigate its extremes.
-By raising awareness and unlearning or breaking outdated patterns, we can detach from the need to control and instead engage in the flow of life.
+By raising our awareness and breaking outdated patterns, we can detach from the need to control and instead engage in the flow of life.
+But this process takes time — it won’t happen overnight.

-Worry, like all emotions, is a barometer — it signals that something needs our attention.
+Worry, like all negative emotions, is a barometer.
+It signals that something needs our attention.
 Where did this worry come from?
 Who does it belong to?
 What do I gain from holding on to it?
+Is it even real?
+Is it true?

-To worry less, we must shift our focus to trusting the natural flow and timing of things.
-Life happens.
-It is in a constant state of change.
-Life is immeasurable.
+To worry less, we must shift our focus to trusting the natural flow and timing of life.
+Life is always happening, always in motion.
+It is immeasurable, unpredictable, and beautifully uncontainable.
 Life simply is.

 . . .